100 mm Linear Translation Stage, Stepper Motor

 Click to Enlarge

-NRT100 Stage Mounted Vertically Directly to Breadboard
+NRT100 Stage Mounted Vertically on an NRT150P1 Bracket Attached Directly to an Optical Table

-• For Constructing XZ and XYZ Stage Assemblies
+- For Constructing XZ and XYZ Stage Assemblies

-• Attaches Directly to an Optical Table for Applications Requiring One Axis of Vertical Translation
+- Attaches Directly to an Optical Table for Applications Requiring One Axis of Vertical Translation

 The NRT150P1(/M) is an anodized aluminum right-angle bracket that orients an NRT100(/M) or NRT150(/M) translation stage in the vertical axis.
-This allows for the construction of XZ and XYZ translation stage arrangements (XZ option shown to the right).
+This allows for the construction of XZ and XYZ translation stage arrangements (XZ option shown to the far right).
 Alternatively, the NRT150P1 can be directly attached to an optical table for applications that require one axis of vertical translation (shown to the right).

 The base of the NRT150P1(/M) contains six counterbored holes for 1/4"-20 (M6) cap screws, while its side has two 1/4"-20 (M6) tapped holes.
 The two side taps are designed to accept the vertically mounted stage.

-• Replacement Motor Drive Cables
+- Replacement Motor Drive Cables

-• Available Lengths: 1 m (3.3') and 3 m (9.9')
+- Available Lengths: 1 m (3.3') and 3 m (9.9')

 One PAA613 Motor Drive Cable is included with each of our NRT Series Translation Stages.
 Replacement cables are available here in case of loss or damage to the included cable.